Home Education Hub

 - If you have any questions, please email email@example.com

-- They will be taught by high quality subject experts and receive a blend of subject specific lessons, study skills/employability support and pastoral/tutorial support creating a rich programme designed to build confidence as well as educational attainment
+- Students will be taught by high quality subject experts and receive a blend of subject specific lessons, study skills/employability support and pastoral/tutorial support creating a rich programme designed to build confidence as well as educational attainment

 - Students will be given homework and develop their independent research and study skills

-- The provision will be located at our Angel centres, with a base room and some subject delivery in the Centre of Applied Sciences and other subjects delivered in the Sixth Form
+- The provision will be located at our Angel centres, with a base room and some subject delivery in the Centre of Applied Sciences and other subjects delivered in the Sixth Form College

-- Students will benefit from accessing the great resources available including use of the libraries, science laboratories and refectories and the Home Education Hub and its students will be a key part of College life
+- Students will benefit from accessing the great resources available including use of the libraries, science laboratories and refectories and the Home Education Hub and its students will be a key part of college life